collingeorge/QUANTUMREADINESS/README.md

 - For fully quantum-safe TLS, use hybrid TLS stacks via reverse proxies (e.g., NGINX + OpenQuantumSafe).
 - This script builds a solid foundation for current and near-future cryptographic standards.

+## License
+MIT License — Feel free to use, modify, and distribute.

 ## Credits
 - Inspired by jbratu’s IIS Perfect Forward Secrecy setup script
 - Enhanced and extended by ChatGPT (OpenAI)